-To make donut glaze, mix together 2 tbsp melted butter, 1 cup powdered sugar, 1/2 tsp vanilla extract, and 1 tbsp milk.
+To make donut glaze, mix together 2 tablespoon melted butter, 1 cup powdered sugar, ½ teaspoon vanilla extract, and 1 tablespoon milk.
 Continue adding milk, slowly, until the glaze reaches the desired thickness.

-I typically use about 2 tbsp milk in total.
+I typically use about 2 tablespoon milk in total.
 You want your donut glaze to be thin enough to dip donuts, but thick enough to get a solid coat of glaze on.

 If the glaze is too thin, add extra powdered sugar